-Growing food in metal raised garden bed is a crucial step in one of my house goals.
+Growing food in a metal raised garden bed is a crucial step in one of my house goals.
 I love the zen of combining beauty and function.
 I was able to turn a pretty ugly portion of the yard into a thing of beauty.

 After days of deliberation over logistics, size, aesthetics, and cost between the different types of raised garden beds, I eventually settled on corrugated metal raised garden beds.
 I read several other accounts across the web and planned out my own version, a combination of the best parts, plus some fresh, original ideas.
 This is the result.